 The Royal Theatre on Broughton Street is also the home of the Victoria Symphony Orchestra, (250) 385-6515, which offers a pop and masterworks series September through May.
 The Victoria Conservatory of Music sometimes offers performances; phone (250) 386-5311.

 Contemporary plays, with an emphasis on Canadian works, are staged at the Belfry, (250) 385-6815, 1291 Gladstone Ave., while shows at the Royal Theatre, (250) 386-6121 or (888) 717-6121, 805 Broughton, range from touring musicians to classical concerts and ballet.
 The University Centre Farquhar Auditorium, 3800 Finnerty Rd., presents comedy, dance and other cultural events; phone (250) 721-8480.
-Butchart Gardens mounts concerts and musical stage shows during the summer.
+Butchart Gardens offers concerts and musical stage shows during the summer that are among the fun things to do with friends.
 Kaleidoscope Theatre, an open-air theater at the Inner Harbour, also offers summer productions.

-Boat ToursSightseers using Victoria as a base for their travels can explore the Gulf Islands and Vancouver by ferry from Swartz Bay, north of Victoria via Hwy.
-17; for schedule and toll phone the BC Ferries at (250) 386-3431 or (888) 223-3779.
+Boat ToursSightseers using Victoria as a base for their vacation can explore the Gulf Islands and Vancouver by ferry from Swartz Bay, north of Victoria via Hwy.
+17; for schedule and toll phone BC Ferries at (250) 386-3431 or (888) 223-3779.